 These forms may be viewed and reprinted for a period of up to 30 days from the date of submission using the 'search for' function available on the Online Forms Submission page.
 After 30 days, if you need the form you can contact the WCB Office handling the case to request a copy, or it can be printed from the case folder if you have access to eCase.

-If you have problems submitting forms or questions please direct them to the NYS Workers' Compensation Board Help Desk.
+If you have problems submitting forms or questions please direct them to the WCB Customer Support Unit.

 Forms may be submitted 24 hours a day.
-However, there are times when the application may not be available.
-Please review the Board's On-line Services Availability information.
-Select the Claims Web Forms Submissions link at the bottom for information specific to this application.
-If you are experiencing problems with this application you should check these web pages before contacting our Help Desk.
+However, there are times when the online service may not be available.
+If you are experiencing problems you should check Online Services Availability information before contacting the WCB Customer Support Unit.
+Select the Claims Web Forms Submissions link at the bottom for information specific to this online service.

-*Only Health Care Providers that have been authorized by the Board to treat workers' compensation injuries are eligible to submit C-4 forms via the web.
-If you are not an authorized Health Care Provider and would like to become one, complete and submit Health Providers Application for Authorization Under the Workers' Compensation Law MR/IME-1
+*Only Health Care Providers that have been authorized by the Board to treat workers' compensation injuries are eligible to submit the C-4.3 form via the web.
+If you are not an authorized Health Care Provider and would like to become one, complete and submit Health Providers Application for Authorization Under the Workers' Compensation Law MR/IME-1.